johscheuer/inovex_classes/class_3/Readme.md

 ## Shared Volumes

-We can use Kubernetes volumes to share state between to containers inside a Pod:
+We can use Kubernetes volumes to share state between two containers inside a Pod:

 ```bash
 # We create a Pod that contains 2 containers that share the same volume